Fall 2024 Convocations

 Academic Policy

 Students may submit a written appeal to the Convocation Committee Chair if extenuating circumstances may affect their ability to complete the convocation requirement.
 The petition must explain all the circumstances of why the student did not fulfill the 12 credit requirement.
+This appeal must be submitted by the last day of classes, to allow time for consideration before final grades are due.
+(NOTE: Appeals will rarely be approved, as there is no penalty if a student does not earn 12 credits.)

 Convocation Expectations